Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

 \subsubsection{Well-Formed Functionality.}

-The well-formed functionality property $\likeFunctionType{V}$ states that every value interpretation behaves consistently with the semantics of function types whenever its domain becomes inhabited.
-More precisely, if there exists a value that inhabits the domain type of $V$, then $V$ must behave like a function type, \ie, applying such a value must produce a result inhabiting the corresponding range type.
-The property $\likeFunctionType{V}$ holds trivially for non-function types.
-If a type does not represent a function, its domain type is uninhabited, and therefore the precondition $v_1 \in \withpath{{}V}{\slprepend{s}{\sldom}}$ never holds.
+The property $\likeFunctionType{V}$ states that a value interpretation behaves like interpretation of some function type whenever its domain becomes inhabited: if some value $v_x$ inhabits the domain projection of $V$, then application produces a result inhabiting the range projection.
+For non-function types the property holds trivially, since their domain projections are uninhabited and the precondition never fires.
+Notably, the selectors are \emph{prepended} to the selection path (written \pathselection{\slprepend{s}{\sldom}}) rather than appended.
+Prepending makes the new projection the last to be resolved, so the property constrains the interpretation as a whole and holds independently of the pending projections already in \pathselection{s}.

-Notably, the selectors $\sldom$ and $\slrange$ are prepended to the selection path \pathselection{s} (written \pathselection{\slprepend{s}{\sldom}}), rather than appended as in value interpretations.
-Intuitively, this design ensures that the functionality property holds regardless of the existing selection path, \ie, always the last to be resolved.
-In particular, if a value interpretation behaves like a function after the selection path \pathselection{s}, the prepended selector ensures that the domain projection is evaluated after all existing projections in $\pathselection{s}$, making the property independent of the original path structure.
+The well-formed functionality is the most important invariant in our system supporting the projection-based application \rulename{domrange:tappdomrange}.
+Intuitively, it states that every syntactic type can appear at the function position of application, and describes the expected behavior.